discordjs/guide/guide/sharding/README.md

 ## BroadcastEval

-Next, check out <branch version="11.x" inline>[another handy sharding method](https://discord.js.org/#/docs/main/v11/class/ShardClientUtil?scrollTo=broadcastEval)</branch><branch version="12.x" inline>[another handy sharding method](https://discord.js.org/#/docs/main/stable/class/ShardClientUtil?scrollTo=broadcastEval)</branch> known as `broadcastEval`.
+Next, check out another handy sharding method known as <docs-link path="class/ShardClientUtil?scrollTo=broadcastEval">`Shard#broadcastEval`</docs-link>.
 This method makes all of the shards evaluate a given script, where `this` is the `client` once each shard gets to evaluating it.
 You can read more about the `this` keyword [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
 For now, essentially understand that it is the shard's Client object.

 <branch version="11.x">